CollectionBuilder/collectionbuilder-csv/docs/rake_tasks.md

 It is a standard part of all Ruby installs, so if you are using Jekyll, you have it.
 Adding a `Rakefile` allows you to add commands to automate repetitive tasks.

-CollectionBuilder-SA provides a `Rakefile` with tasks to help set up and deploy your digital collection.
+CollectionBuilder-CSV provides a `Rakefile` with tasks to help set up and deploy your digital collection.
 This allows you to run `rake` commands inside this repository:

 ## deploy